jmriebold/sqs-prometheus-exporter/chart/sqs-prometheus-exporter/README.md

 ### From 1.x.x to 2.x.x

 This version adds a Prometheus PodMonitor CRD and refactors the deployment selector labels, both of which are breaking changes, the latter of which requires a chart reinstall.
-When reinstalling, ensure that `podMonitor.labels.release` matches your Prometheus PodMonitor selector.
+When reinstalling, ensure that you set `podMonitor.labels` if your Prometheus installation has a PodMonitor selector.

 # Configuration